Honolulu Park Place

 Across the provided listings, 0 mention private yard space or yard access.
 The remarks consistently describe lanais, common amenity decks, koi ponds, and BBQ areas instead, suggesting the MLS PRIYAR checkbox is likely a copy/paste or data-entry error rather than a true building feature.
 No listing provides explicit evidence of private fenced yard space or unit-level enclosed yards.

-Good evidence from multiple listings.
-While the wording varies, several remarks explicitly call out a recreation or rec room, sometimes grouped with entertainment or movie spaces.
-This supports the amenity as present in the building.
+Good supporting evidence from multiple listings.
+The wording varies, but several remarks explicitly call out a recreation or rec room, and some listings also reference movie/entertainment rooms that function as recreation spaces.
+Overall the amenity appears consistently present.

 No analysis available